khulnasoft/tradescope/docs/faq.md

-# Tradescope FAQ
+# Freqtrade FAQ

 ## Supported Markets

-Tradescope supports spot trading, as well as (isolated) futures trading for some selected exchanges.
+Freqtrade supports spot trading, as well as (isolated) futures trading for some selected exchanges.
 Please refer to the [documentation start page](index.md#supported-futures-exchanges-experimental) for an uptodate list of supported exchanges.

 ### Can my bot open short positions?

-Tradescope can open short positions in futures markets.
+Freqtrade can open short positions in futures markets.
 This requires the strategy to be made for this - and `"trading_mode": "futures"` in the configuration.
 Please make sure to read the [relevant documentation page](leverage.md) first.

-In spot markets, you can in some cases use leveraged spot tokens, which reflect an inverted pair (eg. BTCUP/USD, BTCDOWN/USD, ETHBULL/USD, ETHBEAR/USD,...) which can be traded with Tradescope.
+In spot markets, you can in some cases use leveraged spot tokens, which reflect an inverted pair (eg. BTCUP/USD, BTCDOWN/USD, ETHBULL/USD, ETHBEAR/USD,...) which can be traded with Freqtrade.

 ### Can my bot trade options or futures?